matthiasbuecker/edl-polarization-JGR2019/README.md

 Bücker, M., Flores Orozco, A., Undorf, S., and Kemna, A., 2019, *On the Role of Stern- and Diffuse-Layer Polarization Mechanisms in Porous Media*, submitted to JGR: Solid Earth.

-If you find this data useful in your own research, please mention the this manuscript.
+If you find this data useful in your own research, please mention this manuscript.

 ## Summary